OpenNWP/EFS/README.md

 ## Background state file generation

-Normally, EFS will pick the result of the previous model run as the background state of the data assimilation.
+Normally, EFS will pick the result of the previous model run as the background state of the initialization.
 In the case of the first run of a forecast cycle, however, this is not possible.
 Instead, the standard atmosphere is used as the background state.
 In order to create the required file, a run script called `write_icao_atmosphere.sh` is included in GAME, which needs to be executed once.

 The rest is rather self-explanatory.